rmadhuraj/Madhu/README.md

 ```
 * To build the OT CLI and NCP application.

-Inside the cloned repo run the script – `./build_setup.sh`
+Inside the cloned repo run the script – `build_setup.sh`

 ```bash
 $ cd ot-dw1000